Fire and rescue services

 Get medical advice if you have a fever or diarrhoea.

-You need to pay upfront if you're treated in private health care facilities.
-Most hospitals may accept cash payments only.
+You must pay upfront if you're treated in private healthcare facilities.
+Most hospitals accept cash payments only.

-For serious illness, an accident, or complex procedures, you may need to be medically evacuated.
+You may need to be medically evacuated for serious illness, an accident, or complex procedures.
 Medical evacuation can be very expensive and difficult to organise.
+Check your insurance policy and contact your insurance provider for assistance.

 You're subject to all local laws and penalties, including those that may appear harsh by Australian standards.
 Research local laws before travelling.